-Cintas honored among FORTUNE'S - GuruFocus.com
+Cintas Honored Among FORTUNE's - GuruFocus.com

 To determine its 2023 World's Most Admired Companies List, FORTUNE teamed with global management consulting firm Korn Ferry to survey global corporate reputation.
 Companies from among an initial pool of 1,500 candidates were divided into 52 different functional categories, with Cintas receiving placement in the Diversified Outsourcing Services category.
 The top finishers in each industry were named to the World's Most Admired List.

 Cintas is currently listed on two other FORTUNE corporate rankings: the 2022 Fortune 500 and the 2022 Fortune Global 2000.
-Additionally, Cintas was recently recognized for its corporate citizenship and sustainable business model with its repeat inclusion on Newsweek’s list of America%26rsquo%3Bs+Most+Responsible+Companies in 2023.
+Additionally, Cintas was recently recognized for its corporate citizenship and sustainable business model with its repeat inclusion on Newsweek's list of America's Most Responsible Companies in 2023.

 The complete listing of FORTUNE'S 2023 World's Most Admired Companies is available at fortune.com.
 FORTUNE's February/March print edition featuring the 2023 World's Most Admired Companies list will be available on newsstands beginning Tuesday, Feb.
 21.